gildas-lormeau/zip.js/tests/api-symmetry/README.md

 audit.
 It also says nothing about whether a declared member is one the API should have.

-The exports audit reads reachability from the module graph, not from the call graph, so it asks whether the code that defines a constant is bundled, never whether the path throwing it can be taken.
-It also says nothing about a message that has no constant at all: an error thrown with a string literal, or with a constant no entry point exports, is invisible to it exactly because it is not public.
+The exports audit reads reachability from the module graph, not from the call graph, so it asks whether the code that builds a message is bundled, never whether the path building it can be taken.
+It only sees a message written out at the error site, as a literal or as a name, so a message assembled into a variable first, or forwarded from elsewhere the way the worker protocol forwards the text it receives, passes through it unread.